ScrappyAcademy/welcome/README.md

 > Maybe this isn't for me...

+First, and most importantly **take a deep breathe**.
 Please don't get discouraged.
 Learning to program is a long process.
 No one gets it overnight, or even in a week or month.
 You start picking more things up with practice.
 Overtime you get better.
 You re-learn lots of stuff (I *always* have the ruby docs open and re-read them daily); know that this is all part of the process.

 _**If you ever feel this way**_, know that we all do.
 Even those of us who have been doing this a long time.
 If you find yourself in this situation, especially, if it is after 10 PM.
 Go do something else (like sleep :sleeping:).
 Pick things up fresh tomorrow, or even in a few days.
 You'll feel better.

+When you do come back, focus on one thing.
+Yep, just one thing.
+If you are still getting to understand some of the basic syntax, consider using Ruby (with `irb` or `pry`) as your calculator.
+If you are learning blocks, try to use blocks for everything.
+After a week or two (yeah it's perfectly alright to take your time) pick a new topic.
+Learn one topic at a time until you feel comfortable, then move forward.
+This is how the rest of us learn as well :wink:.

+As you learn new topics, try applying the new concepts / syntaxes to your previous programs.
+See if you can make the code shorter.
+Can you make it more expressive?
+Does making it more expressive make it long?
+Does it make it more joyful to read?

 Just keep coding :persevere: (<-- that's the persevere face, yeah...we don't get it either) and thing will progress.